dmbarbour/wikilon/docs/AwelonLang.md

         @word2 definition2
         ...

-Each patch consists of a list of patches to logically include (often just one) followed by a list of definitions.
+Each patch consists of a list of patches to logically include followed by a list of definitions.
 Each definition is indicated by `@word` at the start of a line, followed by Awelon code.
-The last definition for a word wins, so definitions may override those from earlier patches, providing a trivial update model.
+The last definition for a word wins, so definitions may override those from earlier patches, supporting a trivial update model.
 A dictionary as a whole is essentially represented by a patch on the empty dictionary.

 Deletion of words may be represented using a trivial cycle such as `@foo foo`.
 In general, cyclic definitions are considered errors (recursive functions must use fixpoint combinators, see below).
 But Awelon systems should recognize the trivial cyclic definition and raise warnings appropriate for undefined words rather than cyclic definitions.